About us

 2008 – 2012: Institute of PhysicsUniversity of São Paulo.

-Bachelor in Physics (BSc) with Habilitation in Basic Research in Theoretical/Experimental Physics
+Bachelor in Physics (BSc) with Qualification in Basic Research in Theoretical/Experimental Physics.

 BSc Project: “Development of a methodology for remote caracterization of nuclear fission products by LIDAR and LIBS techiques.”